 5 Best “Almost Free” Web Hosting With cPanel

 Sure, it’s easy to get sucked into the lure of free web hosting.
 We’re not even entirely against the deep discounts — but you should be aware of the drawbacks of free hosting.
 Drastically limited resources, along with nonexistent support, overcrowded servers, slow performance, and unremarkable domain names are all common with many free hosting providers — and among the first items to be fixed when you’re willing to spend just a few dollars a month.

 Unlike free hosts, the companies focused on affordability emphasize user-friendly functionality and support, almost always putting cPanel at the top of the list.
+With the ubiquitous cPanel installation, many hosts will even transfer your site for free and with zero downtime, offering the same consistent and user-friendly experience.
 The handful of hosts below will champion your website and deliver the positive experience, site growth, and business success you’re seeking, all for less than $5 per month.

 1. InterServer — Best Overall cPanel Hosting

 Calling cPanel the best tool for website owners, InterServer offers well-appointed shared hosting plans with the easy-to-use control panel.
 Current cPanel users looking to switch to InterServer will appreciate the company’s free site migration service, as well as the month-to-month contracts that offer a flexible and affordable way to scope out your hosting happiness.

 In addition to cPanel, InterServer offers unlimited storage space, data transfer, and email accounts.
 The company’s tech-forward features, such as all-SSD storage in RAID-10 arrays and the free Cloudflare content delivery network, will be sure to resonate with both beginners and experienced developers.

 - $0.01 for the first month, then $5 monthly after